I work with women to ignite their inner spark, reclaim their gorgeous bodies and unleash their radiant essence.

 The fine print

-- I’m a Leadership Coach at global coaching consultancy Talking Talent.
-In this role I support organisations to progress their talented women, and I work with women to develop their vision, strengths and confidence
+- I’m also a Leadership Coach at global coaching consultancy Talking Talent.
+In this role I support organisations to progress their talented women, and I work with women to meet motherhood and leadership transitions with ease and grace

 The fun stuff